HassanMak29/frontend-mentor-multi-step-form/README.md

-# Frontend Mentor - Loopstudios landing page solution
+# Frontend Mentor - Multi-step form solution

-This is a solution to the [Loopstudios landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/loopstudios-landing-page-N88J5Onjw).
+This is a solution to the [Multi-step form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/multistep-form-YVAnSdqQBJ/hub).

 ## Table of contents